Battle of Mullaitivu (1996): The Mullaitivu military base

+Prelude

+Traditionally July had been a month of importance to the LTTE, who commemorate the Black July that followed the ambush of Four Four Bravo which is considered the start of the civil war and the successful first Black Tiger attack by Captain Miller.
+July is marked with LTTE major attacks such as the that of the Weli Oya garrison in 1995.
+On 4 July 1996, a female suicide bomber detonated a bomb at Stanley Road, Jaffna targeting Nimal Siripala de Silva, Minister of Housing, Construction and Public Utilities at building opening, killing Brigadier Ananda Hamangoda, Brigade commander, 512 "Jaffna" Brigade and 22 others.

 LTTE preparations

 The LTTE believed that the Sri Lankan military were planning to attack Kilinochchi in mid July 1996.
 In order to forestall such an attack the LTTE started preparing plans to attack the military base in Mullaitivu.
 However, in order to divert attention away from Mullaitivu, the LTTE started amassing cadres near the military bases at Elephant Pass and Pooneryn.
 In late June 1996 they started moving coffins within sight of military observation posts in order to raise suspicions in the military.

-The LTTE's preparations took many weeks to complete.
+The LTTE's preparations took many weeks to complete, with cadres from Charles Anthony Brigade and the Jeyanthan Brigade joining a force that was training to attack military base, practicing on mock ups of the base.
 LTTE leader V. Prabhakaran had been personally involved in the preparations for the attack which was coded named Operation Unceasing Waves.
 Colonel Balraj was responsible for co-ordinating the LTTE operation.

-In May 1996 the military monitored a large build up of LTTE forces near the base which was placed on "red alert".
+In May 1996 the military monitored a large build up of LTTE forces near the base which was placed on a high alert.
 The LTTE lost 5 recon soldiers during their reconnaissance mission on the base.
 In addition to these, they also lost 8 more recon soldiers while they were leading the Tamil Tigers' attack teams into the base complex.